 Police Chief David Brown issued a statement saying the academy staff conducted a review and “determined the behavior inappropriate, and counseled the involved recruits.”
 The chief also acknowledged that the accused recruit is the son of a current officer.

-If you have been sexually harassed as a police officer in and around New York City, speak with a lawyer today.
+If you are a police officer that has been sexually harassed in New York, New Jersey or Philadelphia speak with a sexual harassment lawyer today.
 You have rights.
 Don’t be afraid to fight back against the “Old Boys’ Club.”

 The lawyers at Derek Smith Law Group, PLLC handle a multitude of cases that involve sexual harassment in Manhattan and the greater New York City area.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or email at email@example.com.
+For further information, please feel free to call us at 212-587-0760 for a free consultation.